 Whether you’re a paranormal reader or writer, you’ve probably wondered – like me – if there might be some small truth behind the supernatural phenomena in your favorite novels.
 For some people, exploring this interest is too frightening to consider.
 For others, it’s a lark.

 For me, it’s a fascinating hobby that continues to earn me an income.
 The editor of a local newspaper called me one day and said, “I hear you’re a freelancer who writes about freaky things.” (::Sigh:: At least he didn’t call me a “freaky writer who freelances.”)

 Mustering my dignity, I asked, “What’s the assignment?”

 “Some ghost hunters are coming to town,” the editor said.
 “They’re investigating spook sightings at a pizza restaurant.
 You available?”

 (Picture Adrienne muting her telephone and snickering at her UNBELIEVABLE GOOD FORTUNE!)
 “Well, that all depends,” I drawled.
 “How much do you pay?”

-Today, I’m putting the finishing touches on my first paranormal-historical Romance, An Imperfect Angel (Release date: Autumn 2012).
 In the meantime, I continue to develop my Intuition so I can more efficiently tap my Creativity and my Writing Muse.
 If you’re as fascinated by these topics as I am, visit the writing resources pages that I’ve created for Magic and the Paranormal, Fantasy and Science Fiction, and Creativity.
 You'll find my fun, laugh-out-loud course on busting through Writers Block, here.